Questions | Answers

 What does jojoba do for your skin?

 When you apply Pure Jojoba to your skin, much of it is immediately absorbed into the outer layers because of its similarities to your skin’s own sebum.
 (Sebum?
 See below.)
-(Anchor tag: What’s sebum) The cells swell up, the skin tightens and a barrier is put in place to help retain moisture.
+The cells swell up, the skin tightens and a barrier is put in place to help retain moisture.
 You can’t put on too much jojoba, as any excess that’s not absorbed will add an external layer of defense against the elements.

 The glands in your skin naturally secrete a waxy substance called “sebum” to moisturize and protect your skin.
 It plays an important role in keeping your skin healthy but, for a variety of reasons, sebum production can become imbalanced – leading to acne or dry skin.
 (Learn how Pure Jojoba can help with acne and dry skin!)